 If you're looking to book a riverboat cruise on the Mississippi River, you might run into confusion when you begin to research the two main providers.
-The names of competing American Cruise Lines and American Queen Steamboat Company sound a lot alike -- so much so that the former has sued the latter over the verbiage.
+The names of competing American Cruise Lines and American Queen Steamboat Company sound a lot alike – and have a lot of similarities.

 Both companies offer American river cruises, not only in the heartland on the Mississippi and Ohio rivers, but also in the Pacific Northwest on the Columbia and Snake that run through Oregon and Washington state.
 Both have ships that look like old-fashioned paddlewheelers, although only American Queen Steamboat Company's vessels actually rely upon them.
-And both like to promote Americana as their chief selling point.
+And both like to promote a healthy dose of Americana as their chief selling point.

 American Cruise Lines has two riverboats on the Mississippi.
 Queen of the Mississippi is a 150-passenger vessel built in 2015 and styled like the grand riverboats of days gone by.
-The America, which debuted in May 2016, carries 185 passengers.
+The America, which debuted in May 2016, carries 185 passengers and offers similar styling.
 The two ships alternate routes on the Upper and Lower Mississippi River.
-The company also has two ships in the Pacific Northwest, 120-passenger Queen of the West and 150-passenger American Pride.
+The company also has two paddlewhellers in the Pacific Northwest: the 120-passenger Queen of the West and the 150-passenger American Pride.

 The cruise line's riverboats are only one part of its fleet, however.
-American Cruise Lines also has four coastal cruisers with another, American Constellation, set to join in 2017.
+American Cruise Lines also has five coastal cruisers.
 These vessels sail a variety of itineraries, including the Great Lakes, the St. Lawrence Seaway, the Hudson River, Chesapeake Bay, the South Carolina coast and the rivers of northern Florida.
 Most carry about 150 passengers.

-American Queen Steamboat Company has a much smaller fleet, with only two vessels.
-Both are larger than the ones run by American Cruise Lines, however.
-American Queen carries 436 passengers; it's the largest steamboat ever built, and offers grand interiors and public spaces to match.
+American Queen Steamboat Company, meanwhile, has a fleet of four classically-styled paddlewheelers.
+The legendary American Queen carries 436 passengers; it's the largest steamboat ever built, and offers grand interiors and public spaces to match.
 The ship sails the Upper and Lower Mississippi, as well as the Ohio River.
 Likewise, American Empress is the largest on the Columbia River in the Pacific Northwest, with 223 passengers.
 Two new vessels – American Duchess and American Countess – have recently been added to the Mississippi.
 Built on the hulls of former gambling boats, these vessels offer large staterooms and opulent public spaces, even if the ship’s exteriors are somewhat boxier than their fleetmates.

 American Cruise Lines passengers are a loyal bunch, and many go beyond river cruising to book coastal cruises with the company.
 The fleet of modern riverboats offers a nice twist on what can be a nostalgic itinerary.
-In addition, the same company owns Pearl Seas Cruises, an oceangoing line that sails a 210-passenger ship, Pearl Mist, on the Great Lakes, the St. Lawrence Seaway and the Caribbean.
-Pearl Seas even sells cruises to Cuba (although the company has yet to receive approval from the country's government for berths).
+In addition, the same company owns Pearl Seas Cruises, an oceangoing line that sails a 210-passenger ship, Pearl Mist, on the Great Lakes, the St. Lawrence Seaway and the Canadian Maritimes, and the U.S. East Coast.

 Mississippi River itineraries, in general, draw an older passenger than what you'd find on a European or Asian river cruise.
 That's because many people, as they get older, no longer want the hassle of long flights and foreign currencies; they may also have health or mobility issues and be wary of international hospitals.